rkist/server-memory/README.md

   - Skips duplicate relations

 - **add_observations**
-  - Add new observations to existing entities
+  - Add new observations to existing entities for the specified project.
+  - Input:
+    - `projectIdentifier` (string)
-  - Input: `observations` (array of objects)
+    - `observations` (array of objects)
     - Each object contains:
       - `entityName` (string): Target entity
       - `contents` (string[]): New observations to add